Best Practices to Write Title and Meta Description Tags for SEO

 And when you check out the top 10 results in highly competitive niches, you’ll probably see this rule applied to the majority of websites there.

-For instance, here you can see that 5 websites that are ranking among the top 10 search results for “freelance writing”—a highly competitive search term—use the keyword at the beginning, and two more websites use it in the middle.
+For instance, here you can see that 5 websites that are ranking among the top 7 search engine results for “3d visualization” use the keyword at the beginning of title tags.

 Here are some examples: